- CONTACT US

+While many organizations are embracing this new normal, many more are asking, was capture and proposal management ever "business as usual?"
 Our sources tell us the business of proposals continues at a brisk pace, presenting a quality problem, to be sure, in these uncertain times.
-So it’s a good time to take a step back, look at how you develop proposals, and reinvent proposal productivity for your in-house as well as your virtual teams.
+So it’s a good time to take a step back, look at how you develop proposals, and reinvent proposal productivity for your teams, including your partners.

 A More Productive Content Dialogue